-A weighted sum using excel power function and different correlation tools were used to determine the competency requirements to achieve each task, based on over 228 dependent variables within each competency (independent variables).
+A weighted sum using excel power function and different correlation tools were used to determine the competency requirements to achieve each task, based on dependent variables within each competency (independent variables).
 It is noteworthy that a common thread found as we transition from level one to ten is that requirements for relational skills increases, which follow an increasing number of Skills4Industry business network nodes.

 Skills4Industry hierarchical competency models are explicitly descriptive, allowing anyone to trace a final decision back to the appropriate top-level sub-problem, and report how strongly it contributed to making the observed results of a student (work-based learning) or employee (lifelong learning) or work transition (lifelong) learner.

 Competency: Skills4Industry defines competence as the mastery of academic knowledge, relational skills, work skills, domain contextual, and cultural skills by an individual.